colinta/Ashen/README.md

 `Message` type).

 Our application starts at the `initial()` method.
-We return our initial model and a list of commands to run.
-We will add an `Http` Command:
+We return our initial model and a command to run.
+We will return an `Http` command:

 ```swift
 enum Message {